Compiled by Bill Koenig

 Dec.
-3, 2017: Baz Bamigboye of the Daily Mail says on Twitter that Nolan wasn’t doing Bond 25 “wasn’t doing it when I spoke to him on Friday!”
+3, 2017: Baz Bamigboye of the Daily Mail says on Twitter that Nolan “wasn’t doing it (Bond 25) when I spoke to him on Friday!”

 Dec.
 14, 2017: Walt Disney Co. announces it is purchasing most of the assets of 21st Century Fox, including the 20th Century Fox studio.
 That would appear to take Fox out of the running to distribute Bond 25.
 It also raises what will happen to future 007 home video distribution.
 Fox currently has that contract.